Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Battery Bank

-We hope that this backpacking checklist will be helpful as you plan your next backpacking trip!
+We hope this backpacking checklist will be helpful as you plan your next backpacking trip!
 If you’re looking to buy or upgrade gear, be sure to check out this post about where to buy discounted outdoor gear to save a bit of cash.

 13 Comments